 Consider the following example of an income statement of the XYZ Company:

-By converting each number by the sales number for the year, the comparison between the line items over the years is easy.
+By converting each number by the sales number for the year, comparing the line items over the years is easy.

-- The Gross Profit of the Company grew in dollar terms but the gross profit % dropped over the years.
-This shows that the cost of the raw materials and goods has increased and is not in line with the increase in sales
+- The Company’s Gross Profit grew in dollar terms, but the gross profit % dropped over the years.
+It shows that the cost of the raw materials and goods has increased and is not in line with the increase in sales.

-- Salaries of the employees have decreased over the years
+- The salaries of the employees have decreased over the years.

 Source: Apple SEC filings